Alicja Rosolska: 2004–07: First WTA doubles final, Grand Slam debut

-2008–09: First WTA doubles title, Olympics debut
+2008–09: First WTA Tour doubles title, Olympics debut

 In February 2008, she won her first WTA doubles title at the Cachantún Cup.
-It was her first final that she not played alongside Jans.
-Alongside Līga Dekmeijere, she defeated Mariya Koryttseva and Julia Schruff in the straight-sets.
-In August, she made her debut at the Summer Olympics in Beijing.
-She played only in doubles event, where alongside Jans, she lost in the first round to Lindsay Davenport and Liezel Huber.
-At the 2008 US Open, she reached Grand Slam third round for the first time.
+It was the first final that she did not play alongside Jans.
+Partnering Līga Dekmeijere, she defeated Mariya Koryttseva and Julia Schruff in straight sets.
+In August, she made her Olympics debut in Beijing.
+She competed only in the doubles event, where alongside Jans, she lost in the first round to Lindsay Davenport and Liezel Huber.
+At the 2008 US Open, she entered for the first time the third round of a major.

-Start of the season of 2009 was promising due to final in the first week at the Brisbane International.
-She returned to play alongside Jans but she lost to Anna-Lena Grönefeld and Vania King.
-In April, she won title at the Andalucia Tennis Experience as her first title with Jans.
-In October, she reached another WTA final at the Linz Open but finished as a runner-up.
+She started into the season of 2009 at the Brisbane International where she returned to play alongside Jans but they lost to Anna-Lena Grönefeld and Vania King.
+In April, she won the first title with Jans, at the Andalucia Tennis Experience.
+In October, she reached another WTA tournament final at the Linz Open but finished runner-up.

-2010–11: Three Premier 5/Mandatory QF, second WTA doubles title
+2010–11: Three Premier 5/Mandatory quarterfinals, second WTA title

-In the first four months of 2010, Rosolska advanced to three semifinal.
+In the first four months of 2010, Rosolska advanced to three semifinals.
 Right after that she reached her first Premier 5/Mandatory quarterfinal at the Italian Open.
-By the end of the year, she reached four more semifinals.
+By the end of the year, she had reached four more semifinals.

 Rosolska was successful during the first two weeks in 2011.
 She started season with the final of the Brisbane International (her second there), followed up then with semifinal of the Sydney International.
 In March, she reached her second career Premier 5/Mandatory quarterfinal, this time at the Indian Wells Open.
-Prior to French Open, she played final of the Brussels Open alongside Jans but lost after three set match against Andrea Hlaváčková and Galina Voskoboeva.
-Right after Wimbledon, she won title at the Budapest Grand Prix, partnering with Anabel Medina Garrigues.
-Later, at the Canadian Open, she played another Premier 5/Mandatory quarterfinal.
+Prior to the French Open, she played in the final of the Brussels Open alongside Jans but lost in a three-set match against Andrea Hlaváčková and Galina Voskoboeva.
+Right after Wimbledon, she won another title at the Budapest Grand Prix, partnering with Anabel Medina Garrigues.
+At the Canadian Open, she played another Premier 5/Mandatory quarterfinal.